smirarab/sepp/README.UPP.md

 `python <bin>/run_upp.py -s input.fas -M <median_full_length>`

-UPP will only include sequences within 25% of the median length in the backbone set.
+UPP will only include sequences in the backbone set that are within 25% of the median length provided.

 ---------------------------------------------
 Bugs and Errors